Strategy Validation

 How to Fix:

-- The validation panel lists nodes involved in the circular dependency
+- The validation panel lists nodes involved in the cycle

 - Trace the connection path to identify the loop